WhatsApp boss Jan Koum to quit

 Last year the EU also fined Facebook $122m for "providing incorrect or misleading information" about its intentions at the time of the WhatsApp acquisition.

 Facebook chief executive Mark Zuckerberg commented on Mr Koum's post, saying he was grateful for what Mr Koum taught him about encryption "and its ability to take power from centralized systems and put it back in people's hands.
-Those values will always be at the heart of WhatsApp".
+Those values will always be at the heart of WhatsApp."

 WhatsApp, with 1.5 billion monthly users, is the largest messaging service in the world.